 Reasons for a dental phobia or dental anxiety:

 There is a multitude of reasons to explain dental phobia or anxiety.
 From the atmosphere or sterile smell to a negative experience in the past that a patient will never forget.

 Whatever it may be, there are millions of individuals who suffer from a dental phobia.
-The following are a few of the more common reasons you may be anxious or fearful about going to the dentist:
+The following are a few of the more common reasons you may be anxious or fearful about going to the dentist in Lincoln, NE:

 Past Negative Experience – One of the most common reasons for dental phobia we see is the patient has had a negative experience in the past that has scarred their perception of dentists.
-It could have been a painful or traumatic experience where the patient felt pain or a lack of control.
+It could have been an uncomfortable or traumatic experience where the patient felt discomfort or a lack of control.